tpoisot/ms_abc_networks/ms/ms.md_m.md

     short: Predictive power of the model across different types of networks.
     file: ../figures/z-scores.pdf
     wide: true
+  - id: tree
+    caption: Classification tree on parameters $c$ and $\lambda$.
+Networks are split in two main groups (herbivory and pollination, others) by $\lambda$.
+It is worth noting that the groups do not delineate antagonistic (grey labels) from mutualistic (black labels) interactions.
+    short: Classification tree of the networks as a function of best parameters values.
+    file: ../figures/tree-cleaned.pdf
 date: Work in progress.
 abstract: Here be science yo.
 ---

-The extant structure and distribution of biodiversity is the outcome of macro-evolutionnary processes, and the modeling of these processes stimulated a large variety of approaches [@maruvka_mfm; @nee_bmm].
+The extant structure and distribution of biodiversity is the outcome of macro-evolutionary processes, and the modeling of these processes stimulated a large variety of approaches [@maruvka_mfm; @nee_bmm].
 At their core, these approaches are birth-death processes, in that they model the rate of speciation and extinction to generate a prediction about both the temporal dynamics of species richness, and its predicted current state.
-Yet these models often consider species as isolated entities, in that even though they share ancestry, they are not involved in inter-specific interactions.
-This is problematic, as from an ecological [@gravel_tti] and evolutionary [@eklof_reh; @stouffer_ecs] standpoint, interactions serve as a *scaffold* for community persistence: plant require pollinators, predators require preys, etc.
+Yet these models often consider species as isolated entities; even though they share ancestry, they are not involved in inter-specific interactions.
+This is problematic, as from both an ecological [@gravel_tti] and evolutionary [@eklof_reh; @stouffer_ecs] standpoint, interactions serve as a *scaffold* for community persistence: plants require pollinators, predators require preys, etc.

-Although modern macro-ecological models give an increasingly central role to interactions [@thuiller_rmf], macro-evolution models are still unable to predict the structure of complex interactive communities [@jablonski_bim].
+Although modern macro-ecological models give an increasingly central role to interactions [@thuiller_rmf], macro-evolutionary models are still unable to predict the structure of complex interactive communities [@jablonski_bim].
 Two key observations motivate the overcoming of this limitation.
-First, extant networks are non-random in their structure, and displays a strong macro-evolutionary signal [@stouffer_ecs].
+First, extant networks are non-random with regard to their structure, and their structure is non-random with regards to macro-evolutionary processes [@stouffer_ecs].
 Second, the structure of ecological networks is dynamic over evolutionary timescales [@roopnarine_eps].
 This is strongly suggestive of ongoing action of macro-evolutionary processes.
-Models of macro-evolution with explicit consideration of species interactions will provide a theoretical understanding of how networks evolve, and how much of their extant structure originated through evolutionary processes.
+Models of macro-evolution with explicit consideration of species interactions will therefore give a theoretical framework for how networks evolve, within which we can estimate how much of their extant structure originated through macro-evolution.

+Assuming that upon speciation, an incipient species starts with its ancestor's interactions, a reduced number of parameters can be invoked to describe the evolutionary mechanisms that can shape this network.
+The first is the probability of speciation as a function of the position in the network, which in the simple case of a two-level (bipartite) network can simply be expressed as the probability of a speciation in the bottom-most level.
+The next parameter has to do with the probability of an incipient specie retaining interactions.
+This is, as we will explain, amenable to more complex models than a fixed probability.
+Yet, should the evolutionary dynamics of interactions matter for the evolutionary dynamics of communities, we expect that the speciation-related parameter will not be as strongly selected as the interaction-relate one(s).
+Ideally, these parameters ought to be calibrated against real-world evolutionary dynamics.

-Yet the relative lack of well-resolved long-term time series of species interactions rule out the comparison of temporal dynamics [@donoghue_rcc] the (comparatively) extensive fossil and molecular record of species diversification allows.
-We addressed the question of network macro-evolution by confronting extent (bipartite) networks with the outcome of a birth-death simulation models, under the assumption that the best-fitting models will be a representation of the network's evolutionary history.
+Unfortunately, a dearth of well-resolved long-term time series of species interactions rules out the comparison of temporal dynamics [@donoghue_rcc], comparable to that which the extensive fossil and molecular record of species diversification allows.
+As such, we instead addressed the question of network macro-evolution by using extent (bipartite) networks to calibrate an interaction-centric birth-death simulation model, under the assumption that the best-fitting models will be a representation of the network's evolutionary history.
 We posit that the evolution of networks follows a series of simple rules.
 First, every network starts as two species with one interaction.
 Second, a speciation event happens at the top level with probability $p$, and at the bottom level with probability $1-p$.
-Any incipient species start with all interaction of the ancestor.
-Third, interactions of the incipient species are lost with probability $\epsilon(\lambda, c, k)$ (see *Methods Summary*); this allows interactions to be lost either at a fixed rate $\lambda$, or as a function of the incipient specie's degree $k$.
-These three steps are repeated $10^4$ times, for $10^5$ random combinations of $<p, \lambda, c>$.
-Whenever either level has more than $10^2$ species, some are deleted at random.
+Any incipient species starts with all interaction of the ancestor.
+Third, interactions of the incipient species are lost with probability $\epsilon(\lambda, c, k)$ (see *Methods Summary*); this allows interactions (that are gained through speciation) to be lost either at a fixed rate $\lambda$, or as a function of the incipient specie's degree $k$ (the $c$ parameter modulates whether high degree in the ancestor increases, or decreases, the probability of losing interactions in the incipient).
+These three steps are repeated $10^4$ times, for $10^5$ random combinations of $<p,
+\lambda, c>$.
+Whenever either level has more than $10^2$ species, some are deleted at random within this level.
+This ensure that the network is at most composed of 200 species.
+Preliminary analyses revealed that this threshold had no impact on the results presented as long as it was reasonably large ($\geq 50$).

 We compared simulation endpoints to 271 bipartite ecological networks (seed dispersal; herbivory; parasitism; bacteriophagy; pollination --